refinedev/refine/documentation/tutorial/next-steps/cli/react-router/material-ui/index.md

 ## Using the `add` Command

-The `add` command creates new resources and providers with a single command.
+The `add` command can be used to create a new resource or provider.

 Try to run the following command to create a new resource called `categories`: